meteofrance/meteonet/README.md

 Examples of paths on Windows are indicated in the script utils/user_configuration.py.

-# Install the repository as a package
+# Second installation step: install the repository package

+Now that you have installed the dependencies, you can install the package located in our repository.
+This package contains libraries that will help you manipulate our data.

-You can install this package by going in the dedicated directory (where you have cloned the repository)
+Go to the directory where you have cloned the repository, and enter:

 ```sh
 pip install -e .
 ```

-This will install the package in the directory.
-After that, you will be able to import the python files you need, for instance:
+You will then be able to import the python files you need, for instance:

 ```python
 import data_exploration.utils.coordinates_and_projection as cap